rundeck/docs/docs/manual/job-options.md

 like "http://server/options?option2=${option.option2.value}", then that option will depend on the value of the "option2" option.

-If the `“option2”` value have a unsafe character as `“My value”` the unsafe character will be encoded to `"My%20value"` and the URL will be "http://server/options?My%20value", the po JSON must be stored as `“My%20value”` on the server side or the request will return a 404 error.
+If the `“option2”` value has an unsafe character as `“My value”` the unsafe character will be encoded to `"My%20value"` and the URL will be "http://server/options?My%20value", the pointed JSON must be stored as `“My%20value”` on the server side or the request will return a 404 error.

 In the GUI, when the options are loaded, option2 will be shown first, and the remote values for option1 will only be loaded once a value has been selected for